lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline2.md

 ##### Data Exploration - Bivariate Analysis
-Bivariate analysis often looks into the relationship between 2 variables, such as the relationship between 2 features or the relationship between a feature and the target.
-During the feature enginerring stage, Lady H. often checks feature vs target distribution first.
-Because if a feature's values can better differentiate different values of the target, then this feature tend to improve the forecast.
+Bivariate analysis explores the relationship between two variables, such as the relationship between two features or between a feature and the target.
+During feature engineering, Lady H. typically starts by examining the distribution of each feature against the target.
+If a feature's values can effectively distinguish between different target values, it is more likely to enhance the forecast.

 For example, from the univariate analysis above, we are seeing the distribution of "Customers" is showing a large bump before 3000 and a long tail after 3000, then what does the sales distributions look like for "Customers < 3000" and "Customers >= 3000"?
 The answer is shown below, and there is an obvious sales difference between these 2 groups.
 When the number of customers are larger than 3000, there is higher sales.
 Therefore, we can create a new feature that simply divides feature "Customers" into 2 bins, "Customers < 3000" and "Customers >= 3000".